-How to Become a Successful Writer: 5 Productivity Tools
+How to Become a Successful Writer: 5 Things You Need for Productive Writing

 Some people may be fortunate enough not to require additional help.
 However, many of us have obligations outside of writing.

-I frequently ask my husband to spend a little extra time with the kids or take over the bedtime routine so I can catch up on writing.
+I frequently ask my husband to spend a little extra time with the kids or take over the bedtime routine, so I can catch up on writing.
 Once in a while I take a day off work to get ahead on writing projects.
 My friends are my biggest cheerleaders and they keep me believing in myself.
 The writing community shares in my struggles, hard days, and roadblocks and reminds me I’m not alone.

-We all have a point where we’re afraid to tell people that we’re writing a book.
+We all have a point where we’re afraid to tell people that we’re writing a book with intention.
 It makes it a little too real, a little like an obligation.
 But trust me, we all need this project to feel real.
 We need to be able to say it out loud to other people, “I am writing a book.”

 Not only does this allow us to draw support from others, but it also increases our accountability, both to others and to ourselves.